-The Borderline Arts Ensemble is a project-based performing arts collective from Wellington, New Zealand.
-Formally established in 2015 by dancer and choreographer Lucy Marinkovich to facilitate her choreographic work, the group's primary mediums are contemporary dance and performance art works.
-Regular collaborators include musician and composer Lucien Johnson, dancer Emmanuel Reynaud, and filmmaker Jeremy Brick.
+The Borderline Arts Ensemble is a dance theatre company based in Wellington, New Zealand.
+Formally established in 2015 by Artistic Director Lucy Marinkovich to facilitate her choreographic work, the group's primary mediums are contemporary dance and performance art works.
 Borderline's projects have been presented in New Zealand in festivals, galleries, shipping containers and site-responsive contexts, and internationally in Spain, Singapore, Malaysia and Croatia.

-Borderline has been supported by the Wellington City Council's Creative Communities Scheme and the Public Art Fund, Footnote New Zealand Dance Company, Tarrant Dance Studios, the Todd Foundation, the Asia New Zealand Foundation and Creative New Zealand.
+Borderline has been supported by the Wellington City Council's Creative Communities Scheme and the Public Art Fund, Footnote New Zealand Dance Company, Tarrant Dance Studios, the Todd Foundation, the Asia New Zealand Foundation, The Wallace Arts Trust and Creative New Zealand.

 Jahra 'Rager' Wasasala